firepear/homefarm/docs/control_install.md

    * `'echo ~/path/to/clone > ~/.homefarmdir'`
    * For the purposes of this document, we will assume it is at `~/homefarm`

 Now it's time to build the container image.
+Run:

 `'~/homefarm/bin/farmctl build-image'`